Employee Engagement – The True Value of HCM Technology

 Consider the following scenario, which I would like to see in my own business, as a vision of the engagement of an employee through process and technology.

 Back to the initial question posed by my Client and Friend.
 What is the true value of HCM?
 I am more confident today than ever that the future of our engagement with employees must rely on the use of HCM tools and processes.
 If we are to employ and develop the workforce of today and the future, we must engage them to eliminate chaos, focus on the value that we derive from each other, reward them when possible, and consistently provide opportunities to grow.

-However, this all must start from the strategy.
+However, this all must start with the strategy.
 You must know what your plan is or your use of HCM technology will add to the chaos.
 Three things for you to consider as you approach your HCM strategy:

 - How do my Employee Engagement needs match the drivers of my business?

 - Is my organization ready to engage employees by building a new process that utilizes HCM technology?